AF-GRILL/DISPluginForUnreal/README.md

 [![DISPluginLogo](Resources/Icon128.png)](https://www.af-grill.com/)

 # _**This version of the DIS plugin is deprecated and will no longer be receiving updates.
-Please refer to the Unreal Engine 5 branch.**_
+Please refer to the Unreal Engine 5 version.**_

 # Getting Started